 The individual calibration source observations are then grouped together by time in bins of roughly a month.
-The ACIS data cover the time period from January 2000, when the focal plane temperature was initially lowered to its current value, to February 2011.
-The XIS data begin shortly after the Suzaku launch in July 2005 and continue through February 2011.
-The XIS data with and without charge injection are binned separately, as the performance is quite different.
+The ACIS data cover the time period from January 2000, when the focal plane temperature was initially lowered to its current value, to May 2013.
+The XIS data begin shortly after the Suzaku launch in July 2005 and also continue through May 2013.
+The XIS data with and without charge injection and the XIS1 data with different levels of charge injection are binned separately, as the performance is quite different.

-The gain of the detector, the transformation from pulseheight to energy for each event, is determined by fitting a Gaussian to the pulseheight histogram in the initial time bin.
+The gain of the detector, or the transformation from pulseheight to energy for each event, is determined by fitting a Gaussian to the pulseheight histogram in the initial time bin.
 The two corner regions must be fit separately, since they are in different readout nodes and do not have the same gain.
 This gain correction is then applied to all the time bins.

 We then make an energy spectrum of the data in each time bin.
 Since we have already applied a gain correction, the two corner regions can be combined into one spectrum and fit together for better counting statistics.
-A Gaussian plus a linear background term is fit to the region around the Mn K $\alpha$ line using Gehrels weighting (Gehrels 1986) which is a better approximation of the statistical error when the counts in the spectral bins can be small or zero.
+A Gaussian plus a linear background term is fit to the region around the Mn K α line using Gehrels weighting (Gehrels 1986) which is a better approximation of the statistical error when the counts in the spectral bins can be small or zero.
 The Gaussian centroid and width are used in the subsequent sections of this paper to understand the evolution of CTI.
-Example spectra of the region around the Mn K $\alpha$ line for the XIS FI CCD with and without charge injection are shown in Figure 4.
+Example spectra of the region around the Mn K α line for the XIS FI CCD with and without charge injection are shown in Figure 4.
 Also shown are the best fit Gaussian plus background model.